aleaxit/gmpy/trunk/docs/intro.rst

 Detailed Instructions
 ^^^^^^^^^^^^^^^^^^^^^

-If your Linux distribution does not support recent versions of GMP, MPCR and MPC, you will need to compile your own versions.
+If your Linux distribution does not support recent versions of GMP, MPFR and MPC, you will need to compile your own versions.
 To avoid any possible conflict with existing libraries on your system, the following instructions install GMP, MPFR and MPC in a separate directory.
 The examples use /opt/local but you can